ecoruh/hdc/README.md

 ## hidden stuff

-Secret stuff are kept in environment files and should not be checked in.
+Sensitive meta data required by `hdc` should be kept in environment files and should not be checked in.
+Sensitive data should be encrypted and should not be checked in.

 ## prerequisites